-What would you do if your granola started a conversation?
-And what if that conversatiuon smacked of innuendo and lust?
+What would you do if your granola spoke?
+And what if those words were full of innuendo and lust?
 Well, you don't need to worry because the government has our backs.
 There's no more love in granola; the FDA just banned it from a well-loved artisanal brand.
-I doubt love was ever an ingredient in mass-produced varieties.
-Read on to learn about how the FDA saved us all, including the White House, from granola love.
+Learn how the FDA saved us all, including the White House, from granola love.

 The FDA banned love in granola

 Did you know that love is not an ingredient?
 I had no idea.
 But according to an article at Fast Company, the FDA banned love from Nashoba Brook Bakery's artisanal granola.
 No joke.
 There's no more love in granola.

 If you were looking to your morning bowl of granola for an ego boost or improved love life, this is bad news.
 In fact, I'm devastated.
 But at least, now, I know.
 And the FDA just saved me a lot of money I would have spent on high-carb granola—and heartache.

 But I thought all granola contained love and if I were one of the lucky ones, it would whisper sweet nothings in my ear.
 "Laura, your skin is so radiant.
 How about a kiss?"
 Crunch, crunch.
 "No?
 It's a little too early for that, isn't it."
 Crunch, crunch.
 "Well, I've been meaning to say that I'm crazy about you—even when your writing stinks."
 What the … !

 Someone needs to tell the president about the FDA's new rule, though—and, perhaps, a few past presidents, too—because granola made with extra love must be a staple at the White House.
 After all, men who wear very long ties need extra-potent granola.

 "Why, Mr. President, you're looking dapper, as always.
 Nice tie."
 Crunch, crunch.
 "May I call you Donald?"